 Please welcome a distinguished guest blogger, Mike Lyles, an international speaker, writer and QA Director with more than 20 yrs of IT experience.
 His passion is to mentor, coach, and guide others to grow professionally.
-He finds fulfillment in the look on people’s faces when they are inspired and enlightened.
+He finds fulfilment in the look on people’s faces when they are inspired and enlightened.
 He has written many articles and publications on leadership, software testing, and motivation.

 From 1952 to 1970, Art Linkletter was the host of a TV show called “House Party”.
 In this TV show, he had a segment called “Kids Say the Darndest Things”.
 He would ask children simple questions, after which he would receive astounding responses.
 The humorous and surprising responses clearly showed that children many times see things differently than adults.